casid/jte/DOCUMENTATION.md

 ### Using the application class loader (since 1.2.0)

 When using this method the precompiled templates are bundled within your application jar file.
+The plugin generates `*.java` files for all jte templates during Maven's `GENERATE_SOURCES` phase.
+Compilation of the templates is left to the Maven Compiler plugin.

+While this provides you with a nice self-containing jar, it has some limitations:
+- Once the sources are generated, IntelliJ will put them on the classpath and hot reloading will not work unless the generated sources are deleted.
+- Some plugin settings are not supported, like configuring a custom HtmlPolicy class (this is because project classes are not yet compiled at the `GENERATE_SOURCES` phase).

 ```java
 TemplateEngine templateEngine = TemplateEngine.createPrecompiled(ContentType.Html);